COVID-19: 52 new cases, another death reported as 47 counties in Oklahoma affected

 Oklahoma has 481 cases of COVID-19, and officials reported another fatality from the condition caused by the novel coronavirus.

-About 61% of Oklahoma’s counties have confirmed cases.
+Oklahoma has 47 counties with confirmed cases.
 Counties with recently detected cases include Beckham, Cotton and Love counties.

 Health officials reminded state residents Monday that Gov. Kevin Stitt’s “Safer at Home” order includes all counties until April 30.
 That means no gatherings in groups larger than 10 people and people 65 years old or with compromised immune systems must shelter at home.